 Moving is one of the most stressful endeavors you will encounter in your lifetime.
-Packing, planning, and overall discombobulation can end in tears of frustration for the entire family.
+Peak Residential Team warns packing, planning, and overall discombobulation can end in tears of frustration for the entire family.
 The emotional toll of substantial change can manifest in physical ailments as well.
 Some individuals knee-deep in the moving process may even experience chest pain, headaches, and a compromised immune system.

 Not only are tremendous transitions hard on you as the homeowner/working professional eligible for a cross-country promotion, but these adventures into the unknown can also have detrimental impacts on your children.

 The process of settling into a new home, student body, and day-to-day routine may trigger depression or anxiety in impressionable children.
 Studies have shown that kids that hop from family home to family home during their childhood are three times more likely to encounter mental illness.
 During crucial social developmental stages, specifically those over five years old, uprooting a child from their hometown and placing miles of distance between your little one and their closest friends can provoke perpetual uncertainty in their lives.

 Moving doesn’t have to be the day of reckoning for your family.
 Starting over in a new place has the potential to be an exhilarating adventure for you and your kids.
 That said, give this seemingly earth-shattering transition a positive spin in your kids’ minds.

 With this guidebook at your ready access, anxious parents can mitigate moving-related anguish to ensure their little ones adjust to their new home with ease.